MaxPolak97/H3D-Net-new/README.md

 python evaluation/eval.py  --conf ./confs/H3D_fixed_cameras_3.conf --scan_id SCAN_ID
 ```

+We trained all models with a non-decaying learning rate of $1.0e^{-4}$ and 2000 epochs ontop of the prior.

 ## Initial Experiments
 In our first experiment, we have chosen 3 different scans from the H3DS dataset that could be used as a pre-trained prior.
 Note that only the prior is trained on 32 views as it will allow for more details of the head reconstruction to be rendered and preserving the facial features of the ground truth.
 To check the effect of the number of epochs of pre-training a certain prior, we will examine the results for a new scan.
 For this experiment, we have used scan 1, 2 and 10 as prior and evaluated it on scan 3.
 Because scan 1, 2 and 10 are all men with not much hair, we used scan 3 which is woman to check wehther it generalizes well to a different gender.
 Figure 2 shows Scan 2 as the prior, and the differences associated with this prior based on how many epochs it was trained for.
+You can observe slight improvements in facial details of the prior as the number of epochs increases.

 ![](https://i.imgur.com/zpTHkBu.png)
 *Figure 2: Scan 2 Prior trained at different Epochs*